Burrch3s/artorias/README.md

-# Artorias IoT Scanner
+# Artorias IoT Security Testing Framework

-### Does scanner things.. like:

-#### Enumerate hosts on network
+####  Test specific targets, or subnet of targets

 -Identify OS Type
--Filter out IoT Hosts from others
+-Services provided

 #### Identify Vulnerabilities (Black Box)

--Identify any stupid ports open
+-Identify open ports
 -Identify plaintext traffic to/from device
 -Drive IoT scanners
--Maybe use some Metasploit modules?
 -Try Cracking loggin for weak passwords
+-Test webinterface, if provided

+## Future ideas

 #### Identify Vulnerabilities (White Box)

 -Use given credentials on hosts to loggin
 -Perform basic checks (maybe try using Nessus?)

-#### Compile Results

--Take everything that is listed above and provide meaningful feedback -Consult NIST, OWASP and other guidelines in attempt to rank findings

 #### Web Front End

 -May not be possible in timeframe wanted, but eh let's try

+#### Compile and Rank Results

+-Take everything that is listed above and provide meaningful feedback -Consult NIST, OWASP and other guidelines in attempt to rank findings